virejdasani/dynamic-island-img-app/README.md

+Virej edit:
+Added miffy to the island with debug letters

+---

 # iOS 16 Live Activities Dynamic Island & Lock Screen & ActivityKit

 This demo app was developed for Create Live Activities With ActivityKit on iOS 16.1.